Company History

 Here you will find an excerpt of articles from the daily press

 After four years of market research, development, and setting up production, the founders of the biotech company Proceanis have brought their dietary supplement Arthrofill to pharmacies.
 "It was a long, exhausting journey," says Bross (37).
-To be able to bring a health product like the drinking ampoules with hyaluronic acid for osteoarthritis patients to market, patience and a lot of capital are necessary.
+To be able to bring a health product like the drinking ampoules with hyaluronic acid for osteoarthritis patients to the market, patience and a lot of capital are necessary.

 For example, this is what the dietary supplement producer Proceanis does.
 He no longer sells his two hyaluronic acid products "ArthroFill" and "Hyaluronfiller" only in pharmacies and cosmetic institutes, but since early 2016 also through his own online shop.